ccpk1/Home-Assistant-Energy-Management/README.md

     max: 1
 ```
 ### Create a template trigger for all energy sensors
 The reason for the trigger template for sensors is to control the number of updates that would occur otherwise.
-In my case I'm having teh templates evaluate and capture energy data from all sensors and groups every 5 seconds.
+In my case I'm having the templates evaluate and capture energy data from all sensors and groups every 5 seconds.
 So my trigger is a 5 second pattern.
 You can change that to your needs, but your database will grow very quickly and performance will suffer if you aren't careful.

 **IMPORTANT:** If you use a regular template sensor without a trigger for a group of devices, you will likely have issues.
 Consider a group with 10 devices getting updates every 1 second.
 That template will re-evaluate every time each one of those devices reports.
 That's at least 10+ updates per second for each group sensor which over days and weeks will add up up to issues.